Divya-Goswami/yougen_ai_cc/docs/CODECANYON_DOCUMENTATION.md

 ## Introduction

 YouGen AI is a professional-grade AI application that generates viral YouTube titles, descriptions, hashtags, and thumbnail ideas.
-This application is built with Flask and uses Ollama AI for content generation.
+This application is built with Flask and uses OpenAI GPT-4o for content generation.

 ### What You Get
 - Complete Flask web application